What does it mean to age gracefully?

 Seniors no longer will feel so left out because of their lack of knowledge on the subject but can enjoy sharing with family and friends about their own experiences with their own devices.

-Seniors who know how to use smart devices can have more meaningful and enjoyable communication with family and friends.
+Seniors who know how to use smart devices can communicate more meaningfully and enjoyable with family and friends.

 Whether it is a simple phone call, Facetiming or Zooming with a grandchild, or downloading an emailed video of a school play, grandparents can actively be a part of and enjoy family events, even when they cannot attend in-person.